jstuyts/kotlin-multiplatform-recipes/Readme.md

+# NO LONGER RELEVANT

+Multi-platform Kotlin has undergone signifcant changes after I stopped updating this.
+Please see the [current documentation](https://kotlinlang.org/docs/multiplatform.html).

 # Recipes for Multi-Platform Kotlin Modules

 This project is a testbed for multi-platform Kotlin modules.
 It shows how you could implement modules that have code that is common for all platforms, and that may need platform-specific code for (some of) its types and functions.